 Another reason to pick a legal, state-regulated online poker platform over an offshore site is the guaranteed fairness of games.
 Anything less than that means you’re risking your money in a rigged poker game, causing you to lose money and question your play.

-The games offered at legal poker sites like PokerStars and partypoker allow players the security of regulated, fair games.
+The games offered at legal poker sites like PokerStars and BetMGM Poker allow players the security of regulated, fair games.
 The online games presented on these platforms deal with the same level of randomness and fairness as their live casino counterparts.

 Who Regulates Legal Online Poker Sites In Michigan?

-Both the National Indian Gaming Commission and the Michigan Gaming Control Board exist with the purpose of assuring transparency, accountability, and fairness from the land-based casinos in their respective jurisdictions.
+The Michigan Gaming Control Board exists with the purpose of assuring transparency, accountability, and fairness from the land-based casinos in their respective jurisdictions.
 Legal online poker sites, by extension, will be held to those same standards.

 Why Should I Trust Legal Online Poker Sites In Michigan?